yast/yast.github.io/_posts/2021-03-30-summary-of-20th-hack-week.md

 ## UCMT: Unified Config Management Tool

-Josef Reidinger has been exploring an interesting concept: a Unified Config Management Tool.
-The idea is that a user can write a YAML file describing the local configuration and, when it is ready, apply it to multiple systems easily.
+Josef Reidinger has been exploring an interesting concept: the Unified Config Management Tool.
+The idea is that you configure your system using any tool you like and, after that, you can easily export, adapt and apply the configuration locally or on several machines.

-Wait a minute... it sounds like another [configuration management][scm] tool, isn't it?
-Well, not really.  *UCMT* sits on top of those tools, making easy to apply your local configuration to multiple nodes.
-Moreover, the plan is to offer additional features like a good looking user interface and a plugins system.
+Wait a minute, it sounds like another [configuration management][scm] tool, isn't it?
+Well, not really. *UCMT* sits on top of those tools, and it is able to write the configuration in a way that can be used by [Salt][salt], [Ansible][ansible], and so on.
+Moreover, the plan is to provide additional features like a good-looking user interface and a plugins system.

 Do you want to know more?
 Then, check the [project's repository][ucmt] because it contains many ideas, use cases and even a screencast.
 You know, a picture is worth a thousand words.